-Orange County California Boating Accident Attorneys
+Orange County Boating Accident Attorney

 Each year in the United States, hundreds of people are killed, thousands are injured, and millions of dollars are lost because of preventable boating accidents.
-In many cases, these boating accidents are the result of negligence or error on the part of a boat operator, passenger or other individual.
+In many cases, these boating accidents are the result of negligence or error on the part of a boat operator, passenger or other individuals.
 Alternatively, boat equipment or machinery failure or defect can be the culprit in boating accidents.

 Boating Accident Statistics